102.1 - Policy for EHRA Non-Faculty Employees

 D. Discharge for Cause

-Employees in covered positions may secure review of decisions concerning discharge for cause or other disciplinary action, and review concerning the interpretation and application of any provision of these Policies; provided, however, that reviews concerning discontinuances, expiration of term appointments or terminations of employment with notice or severance pay, pursuant to Discontinuance of Employment in Covered Position sections A, B, or C, may be brought only upon allegations of violations of applicable notice or severance pay requirements or violations of any provision of the Equal Employment Opportunity section or Protected Activity section of these Policies.
+Employees in covered positions may secure review of decisions concerning discharge for cause or other disciplinary action, and review concerning the interpretation and application of any provision of these Policies; provided, however, that reviews concerning discontinuances, expiration of term appointments or terminations of employment with notice or severance pay, pursuant to Sections II.A., II.B., or II.C., may be brought only upon allegations of violations of applicable notice or severance pay requirements or violations of any provision of Section IV. or Section V. of these Policies.
 Decisions reached pursuant to such review procedures concerning discontinuation, expiration of term appointment, termination or discharge for cause may be appealed in accordance with the provisions of 611 of The Code of the Board of Governors as revised.

 It is the policy of Winston-Salem State University that there be equal employment opportunity and freedom from unlawful discrimination in all employment within the University.
 Discrimination will not be practiced or condoned in covered positions on the basis of race, creed, color, national origin, sex, religion, disability, age, or veteran status except for bona fide occupation qualifications or other exceptions provided by state or federal law, as set out in Section 103 of The Code, as it may be amended from time to time.
 Employment in covered positions shall be conducted in accordance with all provisions of state or federal law or regulation prohibiting any such discrimination, and in accordance with applicable affirmative action guidelines.